 Rimini Emilia Romagna And San Marino, Italy Travel Guide

 Emilia-Romagna has a reputation as one of Italy's top food regions, often termed the "Food Valley" for its concentration of Protected Designation of Origin (PDO) products.
-Rimini, in Romagna (the eastern part), shares this food history while adding its coastal identity.
+Rimini, in Romagna (the eastern part), shares this gastronomic legacy while adding its coastal identity.

-Historically, fertile plains produced grains and livestock, while the sea yielded abundant fish.
-This duality shaped a food with substantial meat dishes and rather than heavy, flavorful seafood.
-Dishes are frequently a communal affair, highlighting simple preparations and ingredient quality.
+Historically, fertile plains produced grains and livestock, though the sea yielded abundant fish.
+This duality shaped a cuisine with substantial meat dishes instead of heavy, flavorful seafood.
+Meals are often a communal affair, highlighting simple preparations and ingredient quality.

 Fresh egg pasta is prominent.
 Seek handmade varieties like tagliatelle (often with ragù), tortellini (small, ring-shaped pasta, usually in broth), ravioli, and lasagne.
 Pasta typically includes soft wheat flour and eggs, giving it a rich texture.